 All non-standard abbreviations must first appear in parentheses following their meaning written in full at first mention in the Summary, main text and each table and figure legend.
 Avoid abbreviations if possible in the title, headings and Summary.

-If the species is in very common usage then the common name will suffice, although the scientific name should still be given at first mention (e.g. soybean (Glycine max)) in the Summary and main text.
+If the species is in very common usage then the common name will suffice, although the scientific name should still be given at first mention (e.g. soybean (Glycine max)) in the Summary, main text and in each table and figure.
 Otherwise, give the genus and species names at first mention in the Summary, main text and each table and figure.
 For subsequent uses, abbreviate genera to their initial letters, except where this could result in confusion between species.
 In all cases, give the genus, species and authority of species under study in the Materials and Methods section.
 Cultivars should be preceded by cv.
 Use a standard regional flora; for non-vascular plants and other organisms, cite standard or local works of reference.
 When referring to articles containing old nomenclature, the currently accepted forms should still be used; the old name should be given at first mention (e.g. Pulsatilla vulgaris (formerly Anemone pulsatilla)).

 When appropriate, a statistical treatment of data, stating what methods have been used, must be given.
 As a minimum, give some measure of variability, such as standard error or confidence interval, together with the mean.
 In presenting error bars on figures, make clear whether the bars represent one or two standard errors, or confidence limits.
 If necessary, present results of tests of significance, such as analysis of variance, in addition to tests of variability.
 After an analysis of variance, comparisons of treatment means that are restricted to specific comparisons planned before the collection of data are preferable to simultaneous tests of all treatment means.
 Present the number of degrees of freedom for error with all statistical analyses.
 The following are standard statistical parameters that require no definition: F, P, r, r2, t.